-Each of the systems – Radiology Information System (RIS), Lab Information System (LIS), Hospital Information System (HIS), Electronic Health Record (EHR) and Electronic Medical Record (EMR) communicate with each other in different languages.
-The increased number of healthcare applications and the necessity of centralized electronic health records drive the requirement for the universal language among the applications.
-To solve this issue, HL7 was introduced as the single, flexible and universal standard of communication in 1987.
+Each of the systems – Radiology Information System (RIS), Lab Information System (LIS), Hospital Information System (HIS), Electronic Health Record (EHR), and Electronic Medical Record (EMR) communicate with each other in different languages.
+The increased number of healthcare applications and the necessity of centralized electronic health records drive the requirement for a universal language among the applications.
+To solve this issue, the HL7 protocol was introduced as the single, flexible, and universal standard of communication in 1987.
 This article summarizes the importance and steps involved in a successful HL7 integration.

 Key Abbreviations